adtork/Azure-Networking-Performance/README.md

 # Azure-Networking-Performance
-Networking Performance and Best Practices that goes a lot deeper then anything you will find on Azure public docs.
+Networking Performance and Best Practices that goes a little deeper on TCP/IP
 # Intro
 This article is going to discuss Azure networking performance across VPN and ExpressRoute.
 We will talk about what to expect, best practices, how to troubleshoot and tips.
 To summarize when talking about networking performance, you're only has fast as your lowest denominator.
 Taking Express Route as an example, you have the circuit bandwidth all up (Which includes both MSEEs ~VRFs), The gateway bandwidth, and the VMs from which you are running your workloads, sender and receiver.
 Any of those variables can be the bottleneck if peformance is not optimal.
 To summarize, the biggest factors that affect network performance are as follows: